G. Nammalvar: Life

-In 1987 G.Nammazhvar attended a 4-week training course conducted by the ETC Foundation, Netherlands, on ecological agriculture.
+In 1987 Nammazhvar attended a 4-week training course conducted by the ETC Foundation, Netherlands, on ecological agriculture.
 In 1990, he founded a network called LEISA (Low External Input and Sustainable Agriculture) to promote the concepts of ecological farming, specifically the importance of self-reliability and low external inputs.
 During the same year, he started an ecological research center for rain-fed cultivation in Pudukottai district.

-G.Nammalvar was also greatly influenced by Mr Bernard de-Clerk of Auroville fame, whom he had worked with since 1984.
+Nammalvar was also greatly influenced by Mr Bernard de-Clerk of Auroville fame, whom he had worked with since 1984.
 In 1995 he was nominated as the Tamil Nadu state coordinator for ARISE (Agricultural Renewal in India for Sustainable Environment).
 Concurrently, Bernard was the coordinator at the national level.
 During his tenure he traveled widely across India promoting the principles of sustainable agriculture.

 When the tsunami hit India on 26 December 2004, Nammazhvar was actively involved in the rehabilitation process.
 In 2005, he helped farmers across various villages in Nagapattinam district to rehabilitate.
 Few villages he worked were Mangaimadam, Periya Kuthagai, Therku Pothigai Nallur.
 In 2006, he left for Indonesia and assisted in reclaiming several farms in tsunami-affected areas.

 Recognizing his extensive work in the field of agriculture, the Gandhi Gram Rural University, Dindigal honored Nammazhvar with a Doctorate of Science degree in 2007.

-G.Nammazhvar traveled widely across the world, observed the agricultural practices in various different ecological systems and based on his findings, trained several farmers and NGO workers.
+Nammazhvar traveled widely across the world, observed the agricultural practices in various different ecological systems and based on his findings, trained several farmers and NGO workers.
 He has written several books and articles in the Tamil language.
 He had a wide readership across different sections of society.
 His works may soon be translated to the English language, making his writings easily accessible.

-G.Nammazhvar spent a substantial part of his time actively touring the south and conducting training classes on ecological farming.
+Nammazhvar spent a substantial part of his time actively touring the south and conducting training classes on ecological farming.
 He was in the process of setting up several research cum training centers across South India.
 The first was at Surumanpatti, Kadavur in Karur district.
 He was also actively involved in linking different farms and institutes around the world so as to accelerate the process of ecological development.

 He led the Historic Protest against The Methane Gas project which was Started by Great Eastern Energy Corporation an American multinational.
 The project was proposed in the Fertile Cauvery Delta region of Tamil Nadu which is a major agricultural region providing food resources for the majority of Tamil Nadu.
 Nammazhvar was the Chief Guest for the practical session conducted on organic farming titled "iniyellam iyarkai" (Now all natural) on 20–21 July 2013 by the Ramanathapuram district collector.